Fundamental Distortion Limits of Analog-to-Digital Compression: Pulse-Code Modulation

 This leads to the following relation between the corresponding PSDs:

-The block diagram of a generic system that realizes the input-output relation \eqref{eq:z_domain} is given in Fig.~\ref{fig:pcm}, where, in accordance with (A1), $\eta[\cdot]$ is a white noise independent of $X(\cdot)$.
-In what follows, we will derive an expression for the linear MMSE in estimating $X(\cdot)$ from $\hat{Y}[\cdot]$ according to the relation \eqref{eq:pcm_in_out} and an optimal choice of the pre-sampling filter $H(f)$.
+The block diagram of a generic system that realizes the input-output relation \eqref{eq:z_domain} is given in Fig.~\ref{fig:pcm}, where, in accordance with (A), $\eta[\cdot]$ is a white noise independent of $X(\cdot)$.
+In what follows, we derive an expression for the linear MMSE in estimating $X(\cdot)$ from $\hat{Y}[\cdot]$ according to the relation \eqref{eq:pcm_in_out} and an optimal choice of the pre-sampling filter $H(f)$, that minimizes this MSE. \\